The Stability of Edible Oils

 In most cases free fatty acid (FFA) content and total polar materials (TPM) are the best guides to edible oil stability and decay but there are many other measures too.
 Whilst analytical methods to monitor these two parameters is probably the most effective when it comes to checking how far an oil has broken down, there are other measures worth considering alongside these too.

-Here we look at the factors and then a brief survey of methods to help put them into context.
+Here we look at some of those factors and then a brief survey of methods to help put them into context.

 Factors Affecting Edible Oils Stability